STB3/esphome-Viewe_UEDX4646/README.md

       gpio_set_direction(GPIO_NUM_17, GPIO_MODE_OUTPUT);
       gpio_set_level(GPIO_NUM_17, 1);
 ```
-GPIO17 powers the **entire LCD module**, not just a backlight.
+GPIO17 powers the **entire LCD module**, not just a backlight as written in the schematics.
 Must be HIGH before display initialization.

 ---